 This quiet seaside town known as the Islands of Loreto is located on the east coast of the Baja California Peninsula should be on your radar if you love to fish, snorkel and scuba dive.

-10 Reasons You Must Visit Villa Del Palmar in Loreto
+10 Reasons You Must Visit Villa Del Palmar Loreto

 I love a good margarita made from scratch.
-On this trip I got to taste a twist on the traditional margarita.
+On this trip, I tried this twist on the traditional margarita.
 This jalapeno pineapple margarita was actually the request of a fellow travel blogger during the trip, Nicole Diaz from the Funthusiast blog.
-Villa del Loreto, this should become your signature drink!
+Villa Del Palmar, this should become your signature drink!